 Facilities are also provided for children to eat a packed lunch.
 We encourage parents to ensure that packed lunches are healthy and wholesome.
 More information is available from the school office.

-Please do not send any food with nuts into school, as we are a nut-free school.
+Please do not send any food with nuts or pineapple into school, as we are a nut-free and pineapple free school.
 Peanut butter, Nutella and so on all contain nuts and may cause severe allergic reactions to some of our children.

 Free School Meals